ManjulaChalla/concurrentKernels/README.md

 ## Key Implementation Details

-HSOptical flow involves image downscaling and upscaling, image warping, computing derivatives, and computation of jacobi iteration.
+concurrentKernels involves a kernel that does no real work but runs atleast for a specified number of iterations.

->**Note**: This sample demonstrates the CUDA HSOptical Flow Estimation using key concepts such as Image processing, Texture memory, shared memory, and cooperative groups.
+>**Note**: This sample demonstrates the CUDA concurrentKernels using key concepts such as CUDA streams and Performance Strategies.

 ## Set Environment Variables